StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ## Perform a backup on file storage

-Whether using Network File System (NFS) or MinIO S3 object storage, copy the contents of the folder using the following script:
+This procedure applies only to Network File System (NFS) storage.
+It doesn't apply to MinIO S3 object storage.
+Use the following script to copy the contents of the NFS folder:

 {!includes/hot-backup-file-storage.md!}